libigl/libigl/tutorial/tutorial.md

 Eigenfunctions of the discrete Laplacian operator, relying on libigl for mesh IO, visualization and for computing the Laplacian operator.

-libigl can connect to an existing instance of Matlab (or launching a new one on Linux/MacOSX) using:
+Libigl can connect to an existing instance of Matlab (or launching a new one on Linux/MacOSX) using:

 ```cpp